Chemical Color Imaging

 Perception Park, chemical imaging, chemical color imaging, machine vision, bridging

-Chemical Colour Imaging compared to Hyperspectral Imaging
+Chemical Color Imaging compared to Hyperspectral Imaging

 Chemical Color Imaging vs. Hyperspectral Imaging

 To develop applications based on hyperspectral cameras it was usually necessary to seek advice from experts of chemometry and spectroscopy. - Till now!
-By Chemical Colour Imaging hyperspectral cameras are integrated into existing image processing systems.
+By Chemical Color Imaging hyperspectral cameras are integrated into existing image processing systems.
 By intuitive configuration options, chemical properties are extracted using established chemometric methods.
-By combining three properties, a colour impression (representing chemical relations information) is generated which is simple to understand and can be processed by image processing methods.
+By combining three properties, a color impression (representing chemical relations information) is generated which is simple to understand and can be processed by image processing methods.

 chemical imaging, chemical color imaging, machine vision, plastic sorting